Canadian officer in Huawei CFO's arrest says he did not ask for phone passcodes | Law-Order

 Dhaliwal told the court that days after the arrest he received an email from RCMP staff sergeant Ben Chang requesting the make, model, and serial numbers, as well as photos of the devices, which Dhaliwal gave to him.
 Chang has declined to appear for testimony.
 Court documents showed that the government initially declined to release notes relating to him to Huawei lawyers, citing witness safety.
 Dhaliwal testified that he was never asked for passcodes, and did not look at the contents of the devices.

+In the afternoon defense lawyer Scott Fenton pressed Dhaliwal about his travel to the airport on the eve of Meng's arrival at Vancouver International Airport.
+Dhaliwal said the main purpose of his trip was to find out whether Meng was on the flight.
+Fenton countered by telling Dhaliwal he could have learned whether Meng's plane took off with a "simple Google search."

-Meng's lawyers are fighting to get her extradition dismissed on the basis of alleged abuses of process, arguing they constitute violations of her civil rights.
+Meng's lawyers are fighting to get her extradition dismissed on the basis of alleged abuses of process, arguing they constitute violations of her civil rights and that U.S. and Canadian officials coordinated before her arrest.
 Officers with the CBSA testified last week that their questioning of Meng, daughter of Huawei founder Ren Zhengfei, followed standard procedures and was separate from any action by law enforcement.

 - READ MORE ON: